Pikey Peak Trek

 Every month can bring out different trekking experiences for you as per the season.

-Spring season (March, April, May) is considered the blooming time of nature.
+The spring season (March, April, May) is considered the blooming time of nature.
 It is when nature looks beautiful as it regains its hidden beauty.

 The weather and temperature are both pleasing to trek.
 The temperature is usually 10-20 degrees during the day.
-But you might get prepared for early May as irregular rainfall might occur.
+But you might get prepared for early May, as irregular rainfall might occur.

-The Autumn season ( September, October, and November) is when the skies are clear with warm weather.
-It is filled with lush forests, a clear view of Mountains, etc.
+The autumn season (September, October, and November) is when the skies are clear with warm weather.
+It is filled with lush forests, a clear view of mountains, etc.

-During winter( December, January, and February) the weather is very chilly, and the temperature goes negative.
+During winter (December, January, and February), the weather is very chilly, and the temperature goes negative.
 Most of the tea houses and guest houses are closed due to the cold.
 But the view of snow-capped mountains is fascinating.

 So if you are planning to travel during this time of the year, then be prepared for the cold and rain.

-Some tips for peaky peaks trek
+Some tips for the Peaky Peaks trek

 Before going on a trek like this, you have to be well prepared so that you are able to tackle the difficulties you may face along the way.